Ensembl/ensembl-production-imported/docs/auto/SRAAlignment_BRC4.md

 From the bam file sorted by name, the pipeline runs HTSeq-count:

-    * Once using unique reads
+- Once using unique reads
-    * Once using all reads (note that this file is named "nonunique" because the parameter used is "--nonunique all" instead of "--nonunique none")
+- Once using all reads

+        Note that this file is named "nonunique" because the parameter used is "--nonunique all" instead of "--nonunique none")

-    * If the reads are stranded in the forward direction, use --stranded=yes
+- If the reads are stranded in the forward direction, use --stranded=yes
-    * If the reads are stranded in the reverse direction, use --stranded=reverse
+- If the reads are stranded in the reverse direction, use --stranded=reverse
-    * If the reads are not stranded, use --stranded=no
+- If the reads are not stranded, use --stranded=no
-    * With parameter --order=name
+- With parameter --order=name
-    * With parameter --type=exon --idattr=gene_id
+- With parameter --type=exon --idattr=gene\_id
-    * With parameter --mode union
+- With parameter --mode union
-    * With the gtf file
+- With the gtf file

 This is done for each strand, so there will be 4 HTSeq-count files for stranded data, and 2 for unstranded data.